Imagine you’re sitting in a coffee shop in downtown Madrid.

 Take a listen to these masters and learn a kind of Spanish that’s both powerful and persuasive.
 Notice the cadence of their voices and realize that they do mean business.

 Radio Fórmula was the brainchild of the visionary Rogério Azcárraga Vidaurreta—member of a wealthy multimedia dynasty.

 This is your ticket to entertainment and culture.
-If you wanna know Spanish as well as the latest in shows, theater, movies, showbiz, fundraisers, socials and the most happening places and faces, you’ll wanna lend your ears to René Franco.
+If you want to know Spanish as well as the latest in shows, theater, movies, showbiz, fundraisers, socials and the most happening places and faces, you’ll want to lend your ears to René Franco.

 5. Radio Deportes (USA)